danja/elfquake-old/README.md

-# ELFQuake
+# ELFQuake-old

+current material is at https://github.com/danja/elfquake

+## Status 2024-08-03

+I'm returning to this after a few years absence.
+Again.

+I've accumulated a lot of junk in this repo, so I'll retire this, start a new one.

 See [ELFQuake blog](https://elfquake.wordpress.com/)

-## Status 2023-05-29
+**Status 2023-05-29**

 I'm returning to this after a few years absence.

 Currently reorganising things a bit.
 More material to follow.

 ### Pre-2023 :